-Deciding how often to perform regression tests can be a challenge.
-Particularly when you've automated your regression suite, and are more free to decide the frequency.
+Deciding how often to run your regression tests can be a challenge.
+Particularly when you've automated your regression suite, and you are more free to decide the frequency.

 As a rule of thumb, you should run your regression tests as often as possible.

-The picture below might be a good rule of thumb here: Every time you let a bug out the door, you’ll want to make sure you haven’t let a swarm of new bugs in the door.
+The picture below might be a useful analogy: Every time you let a bug out the door, you’ll want to make sure you haven’t let a swarm of new bugs in the door.

 There are two ways of ensuring that your tests are run at the desired frequency: You can either run them on-demand or on a schedule.

 Scheduled tests are ideal because they ensure consistent feedback on contributed code, and won’t be forgotten or overlooked as a result of other priorities.